xbmc/xbmc/docs/README.ios.md

     ./configure --host=arm-apple-darwin --with-sdk=8.0

-Ensure that you also adapt the Xcode project to use this SDK version.

 ### 3.3 Compile Kodi binary addons

 Kodi maintains a set of binary addons (PVR clients, Visualizations, Audio DSP